CooperPrice27/Coopers_Portfolio/README.md

 ## PFAS Research
 ![](/Images/DualMap4.2.png)

-**Description:** Through my research with Penn State Extension, I've looked at water quality in roadside springs, and the link that has to surrounding land use through a bivaret map
+**Description:** Through my research with Penn State Extension, I've looked at water quality in roadside springs, and the link that has to surrounding land use through a bivariate map.
+Further, I have presented this research at the following conferences: Penn State Water Conference, PIERS conference, Penn State Undergraduate Research Exhibit, UCOWR Conference

 **Web Map:** These findings of this research were also published in [online web map](https://extension.psu.edu/roadside-springs-map)
 ![](/Images/WebMap.png)